-- Neglect in which the services fall below those in the contract or below what is considered “reasonably necessary”
+- Nursing home neglect in which the services fall below those outlined in the contract

-Criminal lawsuits involve felonies and misdemeanors, whereas civil lawsuits involve a disagreement between individuals about the legal responsibilities they have with one another.
+Criminal lawsuits involve felonies and misdemeanors, whereas civil lawsuits are typically only about compensation.

-Liability in civil lawsuits can be established by:
+Liability in civil lawsuits can be established by showing:

 - Negligent supervision